CURRENT HOURS: Programs by reservation November-April

 • Please arrive 5 minutes early so program may begin on time

-• Location: Meet at the Visitor Center (11121 Hickman)
+• Location: Meet at the Learning Center (off of Hickman)

 • Dress for weather—program occurs indoors and outdoors